Nosutrex/hoi4-germanytoday/README.md

 - City lights are bugged / not set
 - No supply yet
 - No resources
-- Country colors appear darker than defined (saturation, see wiki)

 ## Usage
 Feel free to use this mod (template) to create your own mods, but make sure to mention this original repository.